FilipKittnar/calculator/README.md

 Simple example of calculator that is implemented on the spring boot backend using Axon Framework + websocket communication with FE.

 ## How to start project
-- Run docker environment in using [docker-compose.yaml](local-environment/docker-compose.yaml)
+- Run docker environment using [docker-compose.yaml](local-environment/docker-compose.yaml)
 - FE
   - install and run it in folder [web](web) using commands `npm install` and `npm start`
 - BE